aegiskeller/obsybox/nina_scheduling/README.md

 3. Select 2 optimal targets spaced throughout the night
 4. Generate CSV/JSON exports with all filtered and selected targets
 5. Create NINA sequence files for each selected target
-6. **Record targets in the database** with scheduled date and metadata
+6. **Note: Targets are NOT recorded in database** - use GUI for database tracking

-**Note**: The command-line version records targets immediately after generation.
-The GUI records targets only when you click "Export NINA JSON", allowing you to review targets before committing to the schedule.
+**Note**: The command-line version generates files only.
+The GUI records targets in the database when you click "Export NINA JSON", allowing you to review targets before committing to the schedule.

 ### Output Files